Image-guided Radiation Therapy (IGRT)

 What equipment is used?

 In IGRT, imaging equipment is mounted on or built into the machine that delivers radiation, such as a linear accelerator.
 Imaging equipment may also be mounted in the treatment room.
-Imaging technologies used in IGRT include x-rays, computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), and ultrasound (US).
-Sometimes, IGRT is performed by a special camera in the room that emits LED light and tracks the patient's body surface.
-For selected areas affected by breathing, a special small device is placed on the patient's chest or abdomen that emits light.
-This gives feedback regarding the respiratory stage.
+Imaging technologies used in IGRT include x-rays, computed tomography (CT), 3-D body surface mapping, magnetic resonance imaging (MRI) and ultrasound (US).
+Sometimes, IGRT is performed by a detector in the room which tracks motion by localizing markers on the surface of a patient, or electromagnetic transponders placed within the patient.

 Who operates the equipment?

 The equipment is operated by a radiation therapist, a highly trained technologist.
 The overall treatment plan is created and supervised by the radiation oncologist, a highly trained physician specializing in treating cancer with radiotherapy.